sendwithus/competencies/competencies/recruiter.md

 # Competency - Recruiter

 One place to find awesome people is through awesome people.
-If you work at Sendwithus, chances are, you're awesome.
+If you work here, chances are, you're awesome.
 And so we would probably be interested in the awesome people you know.

 ## How do you prove it?